MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/step-up/index.md

 In this tutorial's example, `StepUpPinCode` **depends on** `StepUpUserLogin`.
 The user should only be asked to enter a PIN code if a successful login to `StepUpUserLogin` previously happened.
 To do so, `StepUpPinCode` needs to be able to **reference** the `StepUpUserLogin` class.

-The MobileFirst Platform Foundation framework provides an annotation to inject a reference.
+The MobileFirst Foundation framework provides an annotation to inject a reference.
 In your `StepUpPinCode` class, at the class-level, add:

 ```java